-- XML data stores ou manifest files;
+XML data stores on manifest files

-- Binary data stores;
+Binary data stores

 Have you deployed tamper detection or RASP in your mobile apps?

 When we are taking a survey of mobile application attacks, most of the times it is achieved from package level itself by doing reverse engineering attack and repacking the apps as a second doing run-time level attacks such as tampering values.
 So by implementing tamper detection or RASP in your mobile apps, they will increase the complexity to analyse and attack the apps by attackers.
-Organisations can implement code cert signing verification, RASP solutions to prevent from runtime attacks and tamper detection for preventing from repacking the apps and preventing app running from jail break/rooted phones.
+Organisations can implement code cert signing verification, RASP solutions to prevent from runtime attacks, and tamper detection for preventing from repacking the apps and significantly preventing apps running from jail break/rooted phones.

 Are you doing security testing before releasing the apps?